cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Date and Time {#datetimesect}

-Protocols using tag values 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.
+Protocols using tag numbers 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.

 ### Standard Date/Time String {#stringdatetimesect}

-Tag value 0 contains a text string in the standard format described by the `date-time` production in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}, representing the point in time described there.
+Tag number 0 contains a text string in the standard format described by the `date-time` production in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}, representing the point in time described there.
 A nested item of another type or that doesn't match the {{RFC4287}}